Paisabazaar app Today!

 12% of the employee’s salary goes towards contribution to Provident Fund.
 Also, Employee State Insurance Corporation(ESIC) is deducted on gross salary which is 1.75% from the employee contribution & 4.75% from the employer contribution.

-EPF can be withdrawn only at the time of retirement or in case of unemployment and certain emergencies.
-Full withdrawal can be done after retirement or unemployment for two months.
-As per the new rule, EPFO allows withdrawal of 75% of the EPF corpus after 1 month of unemployment.
-The remaining 25% can be transferred to a new EPF account after gaining new employment.
+EPF can be fully withdrawn after retirement or 2 months of unemployment and certain emergencies.
+As per new rules, 75% can be withdrawn after 1 month of unemployment, while the remaining 25% can be transferred to a new EPF account upon re-employment.

 As explained above, one needs to go to EPF Member’s Portal or e-SEWA Portal to login using UAN and go to ‘Online Services’ to claim and withdraw the fund.